input-output-hk/partner-chains/toolkit/pallets/address-associations/README.md

 - frame_system
 - frame_support
 - sidechain_domain (for mainchain types)
+- parity_scale_codec (for encoding/decoding)

 ## Security Considerations

 - Signatures are verified cryptographically to prevent unauthorized associations
-- Once created, associations cannot be modified without governance intervention
+- Once created, associations cannot be modified through regular extrinsics (requires governance intervention)
 - The pallet ensures that a mainchain key can only be associated with one partner chain address
+- No events are emitted, which could make debugging and monitoring more challenging
+- The pallet does not provide a way to remove or update associations once created